Auctionator/Collectionator/README.md

 4. Do a full scan

-5. Click "Process FS" in the "Hunting" tab and wait for "READY" to appear in your chat
+5. Click "Process FS" in the "Hunting" tab and wait for the items to appear

-6. Finally, click the refresh button.